Last updated 16 August 2017

 The MPE mobile office had its first trial in June 2014.
 To provide reasonably priced data for the phones and laptops in the van, we bought a couple of unlocked mobile Wifi hotspots.
 You just insert a local data SIM for the mobile phone network of choice in the country you are in, and Wifi appears.

-The winner in terms of ease of use and 4G access was the Netgear (was Sierra Wireless) Aircard 762S.
+The winner in terms of ease of use and 4G access was the Netgear (was Sierra Wireless) Aircard 762S, now the 785.
 Not the cheapest, but it just works.
 If it can’t find 4G it just falls back to 3G and so on.
 It supports up to ten connected devices.

 The old laptop worked flawlessly since 2003, except for being on its third power brick.
 At the end of 2012, the backlight finally gave out.
 It is reparable, but is very heavy and has been in the back of too many cars and seen too many airports.
 Its redeeming feature was an excellent 17″ 1440×900 display.
 On our last trip to the USA, we noted that the proportion of MacBook users in coffee shops was very high.
 There is a similar trend in the UK.

-It is still too early to tell if all the Windows USB drivers we need will run under the emulation.
+Nearly all the Windows USB drivers we need run perfectly under the emulation.
 So far, a couple of the generic USB to serial converters did not work, but the Keyspan one does work.
 So far, all of the myriad JTAG adapters work, including one that Stephen swears at regularly.
 Time will tell, but it is possible to run OS X, two versions of Windows and Linux simultaneously on one machine and do cross development under Windows as a virtual machine.